n3xem/gh-pric/README.md

 A GitHub CLI extension that outputs a summary of your PRs and Issues created within a specified period into a single text file.

+> The name "pric" comes from the Japanese word "ペライチ" (peraichi), which means "single page" or "one-pager".
+This extension creates a single consolidated file summarizing your GitHub activities.

 ## Features

 - Retrieves GitHub activities (PR/Issues) within a specified period